 This can be a stressful situation, but it’s extremely important to keep your wits about yourself.
 A foreclosure will have a huge negative impact on your credit score, and likely prevent you from purchasing a home for years to come.
 If you sell your home, you could leave a portion of the loan unpaid, and the lender could pursue legal action against you for the unpaid portion.

 While facing foreclosure may seem like the end of the world to some, there are ways to stop foreclosure once it starts.
-Don’t lose all hope because there may be an option that works for you.
+Don’t lose all hope because there may be a foreclosure prevention option that works for you.
+Read on to find out more about the best way to prevent foreclosure.

 What Is The Best Way To Avoid Foreclosure?